 For more information on HRSA, please visit HRSA's website.
 Included on the site are Biennial Progress Reports on the Ryan White HIV/AIDS Program, and the AETC Fact Sheet.

-The North Carolina AIDS Training and Education Center is part of SEATEC, the Southeast AIDS Training and Education Center.
+The North Carolina AIDS Training and Education Center is a Partner of the .

 David Wohl, MD - Program Director